email the fat hippy

 For more great views, take the walk out to Lockley Pylon, past The Pinnacles, we took the bikes, but ended up carrying and pushing them most of the way, as the track is very narrow, overgrown and covered in loose rocks.
 I think next time we'll just chain them up somewhere out of sight.
 Out here the winds really howl - actually picking our bikes off the ground (as we pushed them), and nearly blowing us over.
 The waterfall at the end of Fortress Creek would fall for a bit, then reverse gravity and go back up.
 The last little saddle before the Pylon seems to be perfectly positioned to act as a NASA wind tunnel.
 Nothing but grasses grows here - anything bigger blows away.
 As the wind hits the saddle, the grass twitches and shifts, so much so that it looks like a living carpet, rippling its way to the horizon.
 From the Pylon, you can see Govett's Leap at Blackheath and way down the Grose Valley - cliffs of up to 300 metres relative height line the valley.

 When you reach the Mt Hay carpark, there's a track that runs to the top of Mt Hay itself.
 Most of it's overgrown and steep, with only short sections rideable, so it's easier to hide and lock up the bikes and walk.
 The views are fantastic - windblown heathland, huge cliffs, Grose Valley, and the city and plains.
-In mid-October 2001, the area was covered in sweet smelling boronias and blue ground orchids, almost making me forget the corrugations I had to face on my return.
+In mid-October, the area is likely to be covered in sweet smelling boronias and blue ground orchids, almost making me forget the corrugations I had to face on my return.

 This ride scores 3 Fat Hippies - it would probably